salvir1/bytes-into-baking/README.md

 ## Results

-- Of the 100 links obtained from the Google search by country, 35-40 usable temperatures were obtained for the US distribution and for the French distribution.
+- Of the 140 links obtained from the Google search by country, 50+ usable temperatures were obtained for the US distribution and for the French distribution.
-- Only 14 usable temperatures were obtained for the UK distribution.
+- Only 12 usable temperatures were obtained for the UK distribution.
 This is likely due to many recipes of US origin appearing in the google.uk search and being filtered out due to our restriction that temps needed to be expressed primarily in celsius.
-- Mean temperatures are similar for all three countries.
+- Mean temperatures are higher in the US than in France or the UK.
+Means testing has not been performed yet.
-- The distributions are different for the countries with the US having a narrower distribution of initial baking temperature and the French distribution being wider.
+- The distributions are slightly different for the countries with France having what appears to be a slightly right-skewed distribution compared to the US distribution.

 - <img align="left" src="img/us-croissant-baketemp-distribution.png" width='500' height='auto' ></img>
 <pre>